 Can I bring someone else?

 No. Individual psychotherapy and counselling is safe and private space where you can talk about anything you like.
-It’s not appropriate for you to bring other people, or small children and babies.
+It’s not appropriate for you to bring other people or children.
 This would be like someone listening to your private conversations.
 If you need someone to bring you to your sessions, please let them know that they can drop you off and pick you up again after your session.

 What will happen at the assessment session?

 I’ll ask you about why you’ve chosen to come to counselling, and about your current circumstances.
 I’ll also ask you about your history and background.
 If you pay by BACS I’ll request a email for you, and a phone number so that I have a means to contact you.
 I’ll talk to you about confidentiality, and payment options.
 According with GDPR regulations, I will not pass your details onto anyone else.

 What if I need to cancel an appointment?

 I need at least 24 hours notice of cancellation.
 Usually an email is fine.
 If 24 hours notice is not given, the full fee is liable because your individual allocated time can’t be given to anyone else.

 How long will counselling or psychotherapy take?

 This depends on your personal difficulties and how long you would like to commit to.
 Some people want to do some in-depth work.
 Others find that they begin with a short commitment and then want to continue for longer, or they want a short commitment and that is enough.

 The building at 3 Abbey Street, Market Harborough has stairs to access the consulting rooms, so they may not be suitable for you if you have mobility issues.